A Comprehensive Augmentation Framework for Anomaly Detection: Introduction

 \section{Introduction}

 Surface anomaly detection is an important task in quality inspection and automation.
 It aims to find outliers based on the normal samples provided.
 Many recent methods take a reconstructive approach that models the distribution of normal samples and then discriminates the anomalous ones.
-The training of the reconstruction process often requires the presence of anomalies, data augmentations are therefore often used as a way to produce simulated anomalies due to the difficulty of collecting real samples.
-In practice, the quality of the simulated anomalies is crucial to the final performance of reconstruction.
+The training of the reconstruction process often requires the presence of anomalous samples, data augmentations are therefore often used as a way to produce simulated anomalies as it is difficult to collect real samples.
+In practice, the characteristics of the simulated anomalies significantly impact the quality of the reconstruction results.

-The core idea of these data augmentation methods is to randomly replace a region of normal areas with other values, thus creating an anomaly.
+The core idea of existing data augmentation methods is to randomly replace a region of normal areas with other values, thus creating an anomaly.
 Two natural questions raised in this process are how to select the target region and what to use as the anomaly source.
-In previous methods, the choice of target region contains rectangular areas, scars (thin rectangular areas)\cite{li2021cutpaste}, randomized masks\cite{zavrtanik2021draem}, and masks obtained by thresholding difference\cite{schluter2022natural}.
-As for the anomaly source, simple CutOut (replace with zeros)\cite{devries2017improved}, random noises, external texture sources\cite{zavrtanik2021draem}, and in-distribution sampling\cite{li2021cutpaste} are widely adopted.
+In previous methods, the choice of target region includes rectangular areas, scars (thin rectangular areas) \cite{li2021cutpaste}, randomized masks \cite{zavrtanik2021draem}, and masks obtained by thresholding difference \cite{schluter2022natural}.
+As for the anomaly source, simple CutOut (replace with zeros) \cite{devries2017improved}, random noises, external texture sources \cite{zavrtanik2021draem}, and in-distribution sampling \cite{li2021cutpaste} are widely adopted.
 As various as the choices could be, previous solutions create data augmentation methods based on two common perspectives.
 They either focus on creating anomalies with high variety or approximating realistic appearances.